Fast fashion is cheap, low quality clothing that is produced rapidly by mass-market retailers.

 Of 30 major Australian brands approached to be founding members, only six signed up: retailers BIG W, David Jones, and The Iconic, as well as Australian labels Lorna Jane, Rip Curl, and R.M.
 Williams.
 Each organisation has committed $100,000 to fund a 12-month transition phase while the scheme is established over the course of the decade.

-However Environment Minister Tanya Plibersek has told the rest of the fashion industry it had 12 months to sign up or else face regulation directly.
+However then-Environment Minister Tanya Plibersek told the rest of the fashion industry it had 12 months to sign up or else face regulation directly.

 Start shopping small and fight the urge to buy clothes you don’t need.